-What is the Case Maker?
+What is Case Maker?

 Let’s look at the main components you’ll encounter.

-Each piece of Evidence is made by reviewing a Primary Source, cropping some large or small portion of it, and writing notes around that source element to further the argument being made in the Case.
+Each piece of evidence is made by reviewing and annotating a primary source; cropping some large or small portion of it, and writing notes to support their case.
+Students can use Case Maker’s ready-made presentation mode to present their case or use it as a reference for further inquiry.

 Teacher: Selects or customizes a Challenge and its primary sources, then provides the Challenge code to their students.

 Student: Tackles the challenge to build a case, finding evidence in the primary sources.